OpenCollarTeam/opencollarteam.github.io/docs/Leash.md

 **Customizing note**  You can add your own textures to the leash.
 There are two classes of texture, Classic and Ribbon.
 Rename your texture starting with either `!ribbon` or `!classic` plus one character such as a space or underline, followed by your custom texture name as you want it to appear on a button; for instance, `!ribbon_rope` will show up in the Leash > Configure menu as "Rope".
 Drop the renamed texture into the root prim which also contains the oc_particle script.
 There is a limit of one extra button each for a custom ribbon and a custom classic particle texture.

 ### Strict
-When checked, sets tp restrictions on the wearer when leashed (owner is exempted by default):
+When checked, sets tp restrictions on the wearer when leashed (owner is exempted by default).
+Strict leash setting:  `LEASH=Strict~1/0,503` .
+The three digit number at the end is the integer denoting the access rank of who set Strict.
+"503" is the Wearer rank.
+Restrictions include:
 > fly (unable to fly)
 > tplm (cannot teleport to a landmark)
 > tploc (cannot teleport to a map location or click teleport to a point in the region)